Managing Museum Collections at the Collections Storage Facility (CSF)

 • Now to end of 2025: IT systems development & testing

-• January - July 2026: early adoption support & training
+• January - July 2026: early adoption support, user acceptance testing & training

 • July 2026: project closure